algolia/api-clients-automation/website/docs/contributing/add-new-language.md

 Every methods of every clients provide a parameter that does not exist in the REST API, called `requestOptions`.

-This parameter **must** be the last parameter of a method, and allow a user to override/merge additional `query parameters` or `headers` with the transporter ones.
+This parameter MUST be the last parameter of a method, and allow a user to override/merge additional `query parameters` or `headers` with the transporter ones.

 ### Requesters

-The requester needs to be configurable and capable to be overwriten to use a user defined requester.
+The requester needs to be configurable and capable to be overwritten to use a user defined requester.
 The default requester must be the classic HTTP requester, and it's possible to provide other alternatives like an [Echo Requester](https://github.com/algolia/api-clients-automation/blob/main/clients/algoliasearch-client-javascript/packages/client-common/src/createEchoRequester.ts) that just send the request back.

 ### Logger

-> TODO: informations
+> TODO: information

 ### Generated file banner

-The banner **should** be added at the very top of every generated files, to avoid confusion for our user, but also redirect them to the `api-clients-automation` monorepo, where the contribution happens.
+The banner SHOULD be added at the very top of every generated files, to avoid confusion for our users, but also redirect them to the `api-clients-automation` monorepo, where the contribution happens.

 To do so, a `generationBanner` variable is available on every `mustache` templates, see [the initial implementation](https://github.com/algolia/api-clients-automation/pull/816) for more context.